ACompleteMess/resume-website-react/README.md

 ```

 ### Adding New Tests
-When adding new features, consider adding tests to maintain quality:
+The current test coverage is minimal.
+When adding new features, consider expanding test coverage:

 1. **Frontend tests** go in `frontend/src/` with `.test.tsx` extension
+   - Currently only testing data store, need component tests
+   - Consider testing user interactions and component rendering
 2. **Backend tests** can be added to `backend/` (not implemented yet)
 3. **Integration tests** can use the health check scripts as a starting point
+4. **Priority:** Add tests for React components and user interactions

 ### State Management
 The frontend uses Zustand for state management with a centralized resume store: